 Chronic Obstructive Pulmonary Disease (COPD)

 Chronic Obstructive Pulmonary Disease (COPD) is a lung disease that usually refers to chronic bronchitis and emphysema.
 Patients have difficulty breathing, and over time, the symptoms get worse.
-The main cause of COPD is smoking, but environmental toxins like pollution, chemical fumes, or exposure to asbestos and other toxic workplace dust can also trigger the disease.
+The main cause of COPD is smoking, but environmental toxins like pollution, chemical fumes, or exposure to workplace dust can also trigger the disease.

 People who have asbestosis, a lung disease caused by asbestos, may develop COPD as a complication.
-Asbestos is also a known cause of pleural mesothelioma, a cancer that affects the lining of the lungs, and it is not uncommon for mesothelioma patients to also have COPD.
+Asbestos is a cause of pleural mesothelioma, a cancer that affects the lining of the lungs.
+It is not uncommon for mesothelioma patients to also have COPD.

-According to the U.S. Department of Health and Human Services, about 12 million Americans are diagnosed with COPD each year, and an additional 12 million remain undiagnosed.
+According to the U.S. Department of Health and Human Services, about 12 million Americans are diagnosed with COPD each year.
+An additional 12 million remain undiagnosed.
 This disease is the 4th leading cause of death in the U.S.

-Generally, the disease is diagnosed in people older than 40.
+Generally, the disease is more common in people older than 40.
 Studies show that patients can expect to live 12-18 years after a COPD diagnosis, depending on the severity of the disease.

 Complications include high blood pressure, heart attack and a higher risk of respiratory infections – including pneumonia, which can cause severe problems for COPD sufferers.